Sign Up for TuscALERT

 It is important to protect you and your loved ones before a disaster occurs.
 Below are a few extra steps you can take to help you prepare for severe weather:

 Reinforcing Garage Door A garage door is the largest potential breach point of a structure.
 Winds entering through a failed garage door can blow out doors, windows, walls, and the roof of the garage.
 If the garage is attached to a home or other structure, the winds entering the garage can also cause structural damage to the rest of the building.
 Reinforcing a garage door with metal bars and brackets helps protect the garage and its content, as well as, the entire structure, by increasing its performance against high winds.
+The metal thickness (gauge) of the door, the number and strength of mounting brackets and connectors holding the track to the wall and the ceiling, and the strength of the horizontal reinforcements on the door all work together to make a door stronger.

 Installing and Maintaining Proper Anchors In most manufactured homes, anchorage is provided by ground anchors and steel straps.
 Ground anchors are designed to move slightly when loads are applied.
 In fact, they derive much of their resistance to wind loads through this movement.
 To be effective, the correct ground anchors for the soil type must be selected.
 Then once installed, the straps should be inspected regularly, and all corroded or substandard straps or anchors removed and replaced.